 Use the air-con in conjunction with the heater.
 Hot air will dry the glass a little through evaporation, but the air will then cool down and condense on the glass once more, so make sure the air-con is on to keep the atmosphere inside dry.

 If you're windscreen is iced over, then the heat is obviously more necessary.
 But in this instance you might want to scrape the outside of your windscreen clear first - see our seven top tips to keep your windscreen clear in winter for more.

 3. If you don't have air-con or climate control use your windows

-If you don’t have a clever climate control system, driving along with the windows down could actually help clear the screen faster.
+If you don’t have a clever climate control system, having the windows down could actually help clear the screen faster.

-This helps because the dry, rushing air from outside can help reduce the amount of water vapour inside the car, stopping the screen misting up.
+This helps because the dry, cold air from outside can help reduce the amount of water vapour inside the car, stopping the screen misting up.